 Prediction Market is a customisable general-purpose tool for aggregating market predictions on social and technological issues.
 Instead of asking to review a product, advertising material, or a general statement as a consumer, respondents are asked to take a world view and bet on answers to questions about the future of a product, a market trend, or other people’s reaction to messages and advertising materials.

 Example prediction questions you can pose to your audience:

 For each question, you will see which prediction won.
-Based on the betting results, there will be either strong or weak prediction for one of the two side of the argument presented to respondents, or "no prediction" when bets are split approximately equally.
+Based on the betting results, there will be either strong or weak prediction for one of the two sides of the argument presented to respondents, or "no prediction" when bets are split approximately equally.

 Consensus history chart shows how bet allocation evolved as data collection progressed.
 The final split of the bets is used for prediction.